JakobST1n/hoverbit-ble/README.md

 # HOVER:BIT Bluetooth Controller software
+This is software for controlling the HOVER:BIT kit with a progressive web app.

+The web app lives in the `controller` branch, it uses the [micro:bit Web Bluetooth](https://github.com/thegecko/microbit-web-bluetooth) library.

 ## Usage
 First you need to flash your micro:bit with the hex-file on the releases-page, or you can